 Why? according to Dr McGill a program should focus on improving movement quality (aka coaching) vs just fitness based.
 In his study (unpublished yet as of this writing) he took two groups of firefighters: Coaching group & fitness based group.
 The fitness group were told to do whatever they wanted - whether that be a workout from the internet or some other means and perform it as they see fit, the other group (coaching) were provided specific exercises to help them perform better on the job as well as how to perform the exercise properly.
 What he discovered was that the coaching group were able to perform better on the fire ground due to better movement patterns and muscle memory, the other group did not - this could be attributed to bad movement + bad fitness = bad stuff!

-In other words, the idea of hiring a full time strength & conditioning coach has merit and could be very beneficial to both the firefighter and department.
+In other words, the idea of having a professional to help develop and implement a health, wellness, and injury prevention program has merit and could be very beneficial to both the firefighter and department.
 In my honest opinion this concept should be taken seriously, especially with cost saving associated with it.
 Let’s take care of our greatest asset - the firefighters!

 (1).
 Poplin, G.S., Harris, R.B., Pollack, K.M., Peate, W.F., and Burgess, J.L., Beyond the fireground: Injuries in the fire service.
 Inj Prev.
 10: 1136, 2011.